Our Staff and Leadership

 RABBI PAMELA JAY GOTTFRIED

-Since her rabbinic ordination from the Jewish Theological Seminary in New York, Rabbi Gottfried has taught in churches, colleges, community centers, mosques, retreat centers, schools, summer camps, and synagogues.
-She is a member of the Reconstructionist Rabbinical Association (RRA) and the Interim Ministry Network (IMN).
-Most recently, she served congregations in Metro Atlanta, as an interim rabbi at Temple Kol Emeth and the second rabbi at Congregation Beth Haverim.
-She previously served as the Scholar-in-Residence and Dean of Jewish Studies at The Weber School, where she developed interdisciplinary curriculum with the Spanish department, taught Jewish Literature and Law (Bible, Midrash & Talmud) and art in a team-taught course (Jewish Symbolism).
-Rabbi Gottfried also taught ceramics and Judaics at Camp Ramah Darom.
+Since receiving rabbinic ordination and earning an M.A. in Jewish Education from the Jewish Theological Seminary in New York, Rabbi Gottfried has taught in churches, colleges, community centers, mosques, retreat centers, schools, summer camps, and synagogues.
+A lifelong learner, she became a student of ceramics as an adult, and taught both ceramics and Judaics at Camp Ramah Darom.
 As an artist, she often incorporates creative expression and message-driven art in her teaching of teens and adults.

 Rabbi Gary Gans